BusandCode/busandcode/README.md

 ### Software Engineer · Full-Stack & Mobile Developer

-I build **web and mobile products from idea to production**, working across frontend, backend, mobile, databases, integrations, and deployment.
+I build **web and mobile applications from idea to production**, working across frontend, backend, mobile, databases, APIs, integrations, and deployment.

-I'm also the founder of **BusandCode**, where I build and experiment with products designed to solve real-world problems.
+I'm also the founder of **BusandCode**, where I build products, experiment with ideas, and solve real-world problems through software.

 ---